 Conflicts are inevitable and pretty natural in every household.
 They can be short and crisp or can extend for days and months.
 It is better to avoid them, but just in case you have been a part of it, learn how to deal with the situations in a clever way.

-Here are some tips to avoid conflicts altogether.
+tips to avoid conflicts altogether.

 Be Open.
 Arguments begin when emotions pile up.
 People should speak their hearts out and soon.
 It is important to express his/her feelings.
 Heated arguments can be avoided if we take a little time to communicate.